Vital-Fernandez/lime/docs/source/tutorials/2_Synthetic.rst

 Any user is encouraged to check the `pandas documentation <https://pandas.pydata.org/docs/>`_ to take advantage of the flexibility of these tables.

-Finally, we need to state the components of the blended and/or merged lines so they can be properly analysed:
+Finally, we need to state the components of the blended lines:

 .. code-block:: python